blockonomics/woocommerce-plugin/README.md

 ### A truly decentralized bitcoin payment processor for WordPress ###

 Blockonomics is the only Bitcoin payment gateway that enables full decentralization in the e-commerce industry.
 Purchases made to your website are instantly sent to your wallet, rather than to a payment gateway wallet.
 This not only saves you fees when taking your coins out, but it allows you to take ownership of your revenue without the need for a middle man.
-Never lose revenue from payment gateway wallet hacks - **be your own bank**!
+We have a long term association with [Wordpress and Wordcamps](https://insights.blockonomics.co/blockonomics-loves-wordcamps/).

 ### Accept bitcoin payments, fast & easy ###